-Copper is needed for linking collagen to elastin, which is necessary for skin integrity.
+Copper is necessary for linking collagen to elastin, which is required for skin integrity.

 Here’s where you can get it:

-Selenium helps to prevent fibrosis (excess scar tissue) by regulating collagen just like vitamin E does.
+Selenium helps to prevent fibrosis (excess scar tissue) by regulating collagen similar to vitamin E.

 Get it from these foods:

 Source: USDA Food Composition Databases

 Omega-3 fatty acids help support optimal collagen levels.